ansys/pyansys-heart/doc/source/user_guide/index.rst

 ============
 This section provides a brief review of key techniques in cardiac modeling.
 A list of references is also provided.

-We assume that the reader has a basic knowledge of using LS-DYNA.
-However, you are encouraged to read the `LS-DYNA manuals`_ for a comprehensive understanding of the modeling process.
+It is assumed that the reader has a basic knowledge on LS-DYNA usage.
+However, it is encouraged to read the `LS-DYNA manuals`_ for a comprehensive understanding of the modeling process.